 \paragraph{Prompts} To systematically examine the role of context in LLM validation, we experiment with three prompting scenarios: (1) \textbf{\textit{one-expl}}: an LLM scores its generated explanations one at a time, without reference to other explanations; (2) \textbf{\textit{one-llm}}: an LLM scores each of its generated explanations in the context of all its generations; and (3) \textbf{\textit{all-llm}}: an LLM scores each of its generated explanations in the context of explanations generated by all four LLMs.
 When multiple explanations are in context, the LLM receives all explanations simultaneously and outputs a json file with set of scores in a single pass.
 Our prompts are adapted from \citet{weber-genzel-etal-2024-varierr}; see Appendix \ref{subsec:appx-validation-prompt} Figures \ref{fig:validate-prompt-one-expl}-\ref{fig:validate-prompt-one-llm-all-llms} for details.

 \paragraph{Results}

 Table \ref{tab:avg_val_combined} presents the average validation scores of different LLMs across the three validation scenarios.
 The \textit{one-expl} setting consistently yields the highest validity, with most LLMs producing average validity scores above 0.8.
 This is the only prompt setup that does not provide contextual information from other candidate explanations, which most likely leads to models' over-confidence in the explanations' validity.
 When additional context is introduced in the \textit{one-llm} and \textit{all-llm} settings, models can review alternative explanations for the same instance.
 This broader perspective may result in more comprehensive evaluations.
-However, additionally providing contextual explanations generated by other LLMs (\textit{all-llm} versus \textit{one-llm}) only subtly changes the average validity score for all but the Qwen-7B model.
-We then turn to standard deviation (std), obtained by scoring each label within an instance and averaging across labels. \textit{One-expl} scenario obtains the lowest std, reflecting more consistent scoring behavior with each label.
+However, providing contextual explanations generated by other LLMs (\textit{all-llm} versus \textit{one-llm}) only subtly changes the average validity score for all models except the Qwen-7B model.
+We then turn to the standard deviation (std), obtained by scoring each label for each instance and averaging across labels.
+The \textit{one-expl} scenario achieves the lowest std, indicating more consistent scoring behavior for each label.
 However, this stability may reduce sensitivity to differences between valid and invalid explanations within the same label.
 In contrast, \textit{one-llm} and \textit{all-llm} appear to balance multiple explanations with higher std, and can thereby filter relatively more invalid explanations and yield refined distributions.

 Moreover, smaller models tend to assign lower scores than large ones across all settings.
 The gap between differently sized models becomes particularly large in the \textit{one-llm} and \textit{all-llm} settings.
-One possible explanation could be that longer contextual inputs in these settings may overwhelm smaller models, reducing confidence when confronted with multiple competing explanations.
+One possible explanation is that longer contextual inputs in these settings may overwhelm smaller models, reducing their confidence when confronted with multiple competing explanations.
 For example, \textit{all-llm} provides an average of approximately 41.7 explanations per instance, showing an extreme difference in average validity score between Qwen-7B (0.3825) and Qwen-72B (0.7006).

 However, one should be cautious in assuming that differences in average validity scores directly indicate that one model is better or worse.
 To assess how well \framework{} aligns with humans, we next examine whether the low validity scores correspond to genuine ``errors'' and analyze the overlap between LLM-validated labels and those approved by human annotators in \varierr{}.